thinkingmachines/open-source-fridays/README.md

 follow these tutorials on your own, we're making sure that each lesson is self-contained and appropriate to the declared skill-level.

+#### Difficulty

+- :octocat: : perfect for beginners with no prior software development experience.
+- :octocat: :octocat: : requires completion of atleast one OSF session.
+- :octocat: :octocat: :octocat: : requires completion of atleast two OSF sessions.

 ## Topics

 | # | Topic                                    | Description                                                                                                                                                                                                  | Difficulty                    |